aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### isSelected() {#isSelected--}

+<b>@deprecated.</b> Please use the 'isSelected' property instead.
 Indicates whether this PivotTable is selected.

 ```javascript
 isSelected() : boolean;